tanausu-dpa/hanlert-tic/docs/Manual/inputs_control/manual_15D_sphinx.rst

 ATOM_INPUT
 ----------

-  * MANDATORY, ADDITIVE
+  * OPTIONAL, ADDITIVE

   * Formats:

     - string: file path; optional: string (a single word and unique label) (default: index given by reading order)

   * Description: Path, absolute or relative to the running directory, of the file with the atomic model whose density matrix elements are to be calculated, in principle, in non-LTE.
+This keyword in MANDATORY in CLE mode.
+In other models, at least one entry of ATOM_INPUT or LTE_LINE must exist.
 Optional: Unique label to identify this atom in other input options.

 ATOM_BACK
 ---------